 If you are a seasoned Internet user and are fairly comfortable with discerning between secure sites and unsecure sites/links, go ahead and disable Chrome’s built-in anti-phishing filter.
 If a trusted security suite is protecting your computer, even better!
 You can access the anti-phishing and malware protection feature under the ‘Privacy’ section of the ‘Settings’ page.

 In addition to tweaking settings on Chrome, you also need to ensure your computer is functioning properly outside of Chrome.
 Although a faster computer is not the only factor for speedy Chrome browsing, a slow computer will definitely affect Chrome speed.
 Run an antivirus scan to identify and destroy any existing virus or malware.
-Configure the antivirus software to run scheduled scans or download updates when you wouldn’t be using the Internet.
+You will need virus protection software that runs scheduled scans and download updates when you wouldn’t be using the Internet.
 Finally, uninstall any programs you do not plan to use to free up system resources, so these resources can be used where they are most needed.

 We are confident these ten tips will definitely help improve Chrome speed on your computer.
 If for some reason, none of these tips seems to help, it’s most likely not Chrome’s fault.
 You might need to try your hand at self-troubleshooting or get help.